Graham Hawkins: Middle East

 Hawkins emigrated to Bahrain and managed Bahrain SC in the Bahraini Premier League, winning the league title in the 1984–85 season after a crucial game with Al-Muharraq SC was replayed because of dubious refereeing and the fact that the Muharraq goalkeeper punched Hawkins in the face.
 Muharraq won the 1985–86 title and Hawkins services were not retained after Riffa SC were crowned champions at the end of the 1986–87 campaign.
 He successfully applied for the management position at Al Hala SC.
 He applied for the management position at Kuwait Premier League club Al-Fahaheel at the end of the 1987–88 season, but was not successful.
 He left Al Hala at the end of the 1988–89 campaign and returned to the UK in December 1989.
 He returned to Blackburn Rovers as chief scout in 1990, though left this position to take up the lucrative management post at Kuwait club Al-Arabi SC, before his time in the Middle East was ended by the Iraqi invasion of Kuwait during pre-season training.

 Later career

-He later did some part-time scouting for Blackburn Rovers, as the chief scout post had been filled in his absence.
+He later did part-time scouting for Blackburn Rovers, as the chief scout post had been filled in his absence.
 He also took up employment at John Ritchie's wholesaler business as a door-to-door salesman.
 In October 1991, he took on the lease of the Coopers Arms public house in Woore.
 He ran the pub for seven years, at which stage he became a gardener and warehouse worker.
-He re-entered the football industry after being employed by Elite Sports, helping the company to earn screening contracts in order to prevent the sudden cardiac death of athletes.
-He was then recruited by Jimmy Armfield to work as the Football League's head of player development.
+He re-entered the football industry after being employed by Elite Sports, helping the company to earn screening contracts to prevent the sudden cardiac death of athletes.
+Jimmy Armfield then recruited him to work as the Football League's head of player development.
 There he expanded the Football League's exit trials to cover players released from Centres of Excellence rather than just Academies.
 He retired in March 2011, at the age of 65.